BEAMS-Biomechatronics/EEG-Interictal-Spike-Detection/README.md

 3.	the Generalized SWI (SWIG), that is, the SWI restricted only to SW that spread to >80% of the electrodes.

 ## Dependencies
-Matlab Statistics Toolbox is needed to run the algorithm (K-mean function).
+The following Matlab toolboxes are required:
+- Parallel Computing Toolbox
+- Signal Processing Toolbox
+- Image Processing Toolbox
+- Statistics and Machine Learning Toolbox

 Matlab R2023a was used to develop the algorithm.

 ## Licence
 If you use this toolbox for a publication (in a journal, at a conference, etc.), please cite both related publications: [Nonclercq2012] and [Nonclercq2009].